KarrieK/CIJ_CommandLine/README.md

 man
 rmdir {folder-name} - removing empty directory

-*ls -a hidden files
-*ls -l long form file names
-*ls -t file names in the order of transformation date

 The cp command copies files or directories.
 Here, we copy the contents of x.txt into y.txt.